ncbi-nlp/PhenoTagger/README.md

 | PhenoTagger (BioBERT) | 15h42m/152s | 0.789 | 0.722 | 0.754 | 0.774 | 0.740 | 0.757 |

 Here, *h*, *m*, *s* denotes hour, minute and second, respectively.

+## Citing PhenoTagger
+<a name="citing"></a>

+If you're using PhenoTagger, please cite:

+*  Ling Luo, Shankai Yan, Po-Ting Lai, Daniel Veltri, Andrew Oler, Sandhya Xirasagar, Rajarshi Ghosh, Morgan Similuk, Peter N Robinson, Zhiyong Lu.
+[PhenoTagger: A Hybrid Method for Phenotype Concept Recognition using Human Phenotype Ontology](https://doi.org/10.1093/bioinformatics/btab019).
+Bioinformatics, 2021, btab019.

+## Acknowledgments
+<a name="ac"></a>

+This research is supported by the Intramural Research Programs of the National Institutes of Health, National Library of Medicine.
+Thanks to Dr. Chih-Hsuan Wei for his help with Web APIs.

 ## Disclaimer